Mlevngr/Mlevngr.github.io/_pages/about.md

 	*Relevant Class*: Analysis and Design of Integrated Digital Circuit, Microprocessor architecture and design, Introduction to SoC design, Verilog HDL and FPGA implementation and so on.

-# 🎖 Honors and Awards
-- *2022,* My bachelor thesis of NoC get A grade.
-- *2021/2022,* Unergraduate Scholarship.

 # 🔥 Project
 - *2022.11 - 2023.01,* **Full Custom 16-bit Brent-Kung Adder Design**